An Exponential Lower Bound on the Complexity of Regularization Paths: The High-Dimensional Case

 For polytope distance problems, these two representations are even easier to see and convert into each other, as a point is in a polytope if and only if it is a convex combination of the vertices of the polytope, see also the polytope basics in Section~\ref{sec:polbasics}.

-We will now show that for the stretched dual Goldfarb cube, the support vectors of the point $\ppp$ as constructed in Section~\ref{sec:p} are precisely the $d$ vertices $\ww_{(k,\sigma_k)}(\Stretch)$ of $\Gol^{\triangle}_d(\Stretch)$.
-This means that for every chosen $\sigma$, we will get a different set of support vectors for $\ppp$.
+We will now show that when using the stretched dual Goldfarb cube $\Gol^{\triangle}_d(\Stretch)$ as one point class of a polytope distance problem, then the support vectors of the point $\ppp$ as constructed in Section~\ref{sec:p} are precisely the $d$ vertices $\ww_{(k,\sigma_k)}(\Stretch)$ of $\Gol^{\triangle}_d(\Stretch)$.
+This means that for every chosen $\sigma\in\{-1,1\}^d$, we will get a different set of support vectors for~$\ppp$.
 The following general lemma lets us express a point $\pp\in\Gol^{\triangle}_d(\Stretch)$ as a unique convex combination of its support vectors.
 Due to Theorem~\ref{thm:optpq}, this lemma will in particular apply to our solution points $\ppp$.

 \begin{lem} Let $\sigma \in \{-1,1\}^d$, and $\pp\in\Gol^{\triangle}_d(\Stretch)$ such that

 where $\stretch=1/\Stretch$.
 Then we can write $\pp$ as a convex combination of exactly $d$ vertices, namely